The Offer

-The Offer is an American biographical drama miniseries created by Michael Tolkin and developed by Tokin and Nikki Toscano for Paramount+.
+The Offer is a 2022 American biographical drama television miniseries created by Michael Tolkin and developed by Tolkin and Nikki Toscano for Paramount+.
 The series follows the development and production of Francis Ford Coppola's landmark gangster film The Godfather (1972) for Paramount Pictures.
 Miles Teller, Matthew Goode, Giovanni Ribisi, Colin Hanks, Dan Fogler, Juno Temple, and Burn Gorman all star.
 It premiered on April 28, 2022, and ran 10 episodes through June 16.

+Premise

+Time magazine has summarized the series stating that it: "tells the chaotic true story behind the making of Coppola’s 1972 masterpiece The Godfather."